Near Roll in Roger Mills County, Oklahoma — The American South (West South Central)

 Erected 1949 by Oklahoma Historical Society and State Highway Commission.

 Location.
 35° 47.85′ N, 99° 43.383′ W. Marker is near Roll, Oklahoma, in Roger Mills County.
 Marker is at the intersection of Oklahoma Route 33 and U.S. 283, on the left when traveling south on State Route 33.
+Site includes a picnic table.
 Touch for map.
-Site includes a picnic table.
 Marker is in this post office area: Crawford OK 73638, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 13 miles of this marker, measured as the crow flies.
 The Battle of the Washita (approx. 12˝ miles away); a different marker also named Battle of the Washita (approx. 13.1 miles away).